EmperorMurfy/Cat_Attack/README.md

 * **SHIFT** - shield
 * 8, 9, 0: different stats

+**In Game**
+* ESC - pauses the game, or unpause (you also have game pause screen options such as restart or resume game

-Note: Shield has a certain cooldown.
-While in use, you are invulnerable to enemy attacks, while maintaining your own ability to attack
+Note: Shield - allows for temporary invulnerabilituy to enemy attacks + maintains own ability to attack 

 ## ✅ Working Features
 * Background - main background, with the carpet seperate as an "item" to appear like character has a walk cycle + floor is carpet like